jkosh44/postgres/cmudb/exploration/docs/docker_storage.md

     - `external`: if set to true it specifies that this volume has been created outside of Compose, so it's not created
     - `labels`: Adds metadata to containers
     - `name`: Sets a custom name for the volume

+- To change location of docker directory change `--data-root` param in `/lib/systemd/system/docker.service`